sarthak-gambhir/handover/README.md

 - [ ] Knock from a second browser; the owner sees it in the knock queue.
 - [ ] Admit the knocker; they move from the waiting room into the session.
 - [ ] Reject a knocker; they’re returned to home with a message.
+- [ ] Mint an invite link; redeeming it with a name joins the session directly (no knock), and the owner is notified.
+Re-using the same link a second time fails (single-use), and a revoked or expired link is rejected.
 - [ ] Pause knocking; new knocks are refused with a clear message.
 - [ ] Owner closes the tab; after the 60 s grace period the session ends for everyone.
 - [ ] Leave idle for the idle timeout; the session ends.